Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 | `%lastUpdateTime%` | Last update time |

 12. `onlineChannelTopic`
-Description: Used at the interval set by `generic.channelTopicUpdateInterval` after server started
+Description: Used at the interval set by `generic.channelUpdateInterval` after server started
 | Available Placeholders | Description |
 | ----- | ----- |
 | `%onlinePlayerCount%` | Number of online players on the server |